FACIAL BONES ANATOMYThe skull is additionally comprised of fourteen bones which make up the face.

 All bones of the face are structured in pairs, except the mandible and the vomer.

 The maxillas, or maxillae when referencing two, join together at the center in order to form the upper jaw and provide structure for the upper teeth.
-The alveolar process is part of each individual maxilla, which anchors the molars, pre-molars, incisors
+The alveolar process is part of each individual maxilla, which anchors the molars, pre-molars, incisors, and cuspids.

 FACIAL BONES DIAGRAM